FAQs for Short-Term Rentals

 - May 1 to September 30 – Monday and Tuesday (8:30 a.m. to 8 p.m.), Wednesday to Friday (8:30 a.m. to 1:30 a.m.) or Saturday and Sunday (10:30 a.m. to 1:30 a.m.)

-Q. Are renters allowed to put up a tent on the Short-Term Rental property?
+Q: Are renters allowed to put up a tent and/or use a trailer for sleeping accommodations on the Short-term rental property?

-A. Renters are not allowed to set up tents on the property.
+A: Renters are not allowed to set up tents or use a trailer for sleeping accommodations on the property.

-Q. How many people can be in one Short-Term Rental property?
+Q: How many people can be in one Short-Term Rental?

-Q. Can we put a tent on the property for other guests to stay in?
+Q: Can we put a tent and/or trailer on the property for other guests to stay in?

-A. Yes, you will be responsible for putting all garbage and recycle bins out for collection on the correct day.
-That date should be provided to you from your Short-Term Rental operator.
+A: Yes, you will be responsible for putting all garbage and recycle bins out for collection on the correct day.
+That date should be provided to you by your Short-Term Rental operator.